Wildhoney/Switzerland/README.md

 ## Managing State

-Since we use [Preact](https://preactjs.com/) to render Switzerland's components, the API is very similar to React.
-For ease of use we re-export Preact's hook functions but you can also directly use them from the Preact package if you choose.
+Since we use [Preact](https://preactjs.com/) to render Switzerland's components the API should already be familiar.
+For ease of use we re-export Preact's hook functions but you may also use them directly from Preact.

 ```tsx
 import { create, use } from 'switzerland';